 Today, the legacy of Jim Crow echoes through the politics, public policy, and lived experience of residents in this still deeply segregated state.
-But there are signs of hope for progress and growing Democratic power in the electorate – as evidenced last cycle when voters overwhelmingly passed progressive ballot initiatives to remove the Confederate flag from its state flag and legalize medical marijuana.
+But there are signs of hope for growing progressive power in the electorate - as evidenced last cycle when voters overwhelmingly passed progressive ballot initiatives to remove the Confederate flag from its state flag and legalize medical marijuana.

 With this in mind, local leaders have built on Mississippi's historic tradition of organizing and advocacy, working over the last five years to create critical infrastructure, develop voter engagement strategies and expand data capacity.
 But more resources are needed to overcome generations of racial disenfranchisement and build equitable power for all residents.

-To counteract the powerful forces of white supremacy and segregation still at play in the state, a deep, sustained, and year-round effort is needed to engage young, Black voters, activate sporadic voters (particularly those in rural areas that have lost faith), and to implement long-term strategic persuasion campaigns aimed at shifting moveable white voters (90% of whom vote Republican in the state today) around a more progressive future.
+To counteract the powerful forces of white supremacy and segregation still at play in the state, a deep, sustained, and year-round effort is needed to engage young, Black voters, activate sporadic voters (particularly those in rural areas that have lost faith), and to implement long-term strategic persuasion campaigns aimed at shifting moveable white voters around a more progressive future.

 In Mississippi, Groundwork Project Will:

-Invest in the local organizers on the ground who are working year-round to engage and educate voters, fight back against GOP control, and expand progressive power.
+Invest in the local organizers on the ground who are working year-round to engage and educate voters, fight back against right-wing control, and expand progressive power.

-Support efforts to develop and execute a long-term plan that will end the systemic political disenfranchisement of Black Mississippians, increase voter participation among young people, in particular, and build a Democratic base that can consistently win statewide.
+Support efforts to develop and execute a long-term plan that will end the systemic political disenfranchisement of Black Mississippians, increase voter participation among young people, in particular, and build a diverse, statewide voting base.